cherneydh/Socket-Project/README.md

 You may want to use diagrams to model your protocol.

-This program was written in Python3.
+This project was written in Python3.

 How to execute: